 But I can tell you the advantages of using styles, which are the same everywhere.

 Styles are the DNA of document layout.
 Styles make it easy to control typography across a document or website.
 They can also be reused across multiple documents or websites.
 The result is better, more consistent typography with less work each time.

 Thus, it’s always curious to me that so many writers don’t know how to use styles.
 They format their documents the old-fashioned way: word by word and paragraph by paragraph.

-Do you check your spelling by having a human being read your draft?
-No, you use an automated spelling checker.
+Do you verify your spelling by having a human being read your draft?
+No, you use an automated spell-checker.
 Do you copy a document by putting each page on the photocopier glass?
 No, you put the whole thing in the sheet feeder.